 Please follow the travel advice of your Government:

-We are closely monitoring the events in Thailand and updates will be added to this Travel Advice page.
+STA Travel are monitoring this situation and updates will be added to this Travel Advice page.